Rapid Support Forces: United Arab Emirates

 In August 2025, mercenaries from Colombia were identified inside the Zamzam camp in Darfur.
 Nearly 400 former Colombian soldiers were hired by an Emirati security company and deployed the Desert Wolves battalion to fight for the RSF militias.
 The Spanish-speaking mercenaries were tricked to sign up for a job to guard oil facilities, but ended up as the front liners in the war.

+In late 2025, Keir Starmer's government faced intensifying parliamentary and public pressure to suspend arms sales to the UAE following reports that British-made military equipment was being diverted to the RSF in Sudan.
+In November 2025, Canadian Prime Minister Mark Carney faced criticism during a high-profile trade mission to the UAE following investigations that linked Canadian-made weapons to atrocities in Sudan.

 Russia (Wagner Group)

 According to a report by Al Araby TV, there are allegations of a connection between the Wagner Group, a Russian paramilitary organization, and Hemedti.
 Leaked documents and sources reportedly indicate that the Wagner Group has provided training and equipment, including armored vehicles and helicopter gunships, to Hemedti's forces.
 The Russian company is alleged to have provided security services during Hemedti's visit to Russia in 2018.

 Hemedti's association with the Wagner Group may raise questions about his own involvement in human rights violations, particularly given his role in the crackdown on protesters during Sudan's 2019 revolution and as the founder of the Rapid Support Forces, a paramilitary group accused of committing human rights abuses in Darfur and elsewhere in Sudan.
 The Sudanese government has denied any connection to the Wagner Group, and the reports suggest that Hemedti may be using his position in the Sovereign Council to establish ties with the Russian company.
 Both Hemedti and Sudan's military leader Abdel Fattah al-Burhan had ties to the Putin regime in Russia.
 According to Business Insider, "The two generals helped Russian President Vladimir Putin exploit Sudan's gold resources to help buttress Russian finances against Western sanctions and fund his war in Ukraine."
 The Wagner group reportedly has left Sudan as of early 2024, coinciding with talks between the Russian deputy foreign minister and the leader of the Sudanese government, Abdel Fattah al-Burhan.
 Later the same year, Russia, along with Iran, began delivering weapons, jet components, fuel, and drones, to the Sudanese government in its effort against the RSF, allowing the military to recapture parts of the capital, Khartoum, from the RSF.